cgre-aachen/pynoddy/noddy/readme.txt

 If RANDOM is chosen, a random five event history with random startigraphy and random petrophysics will be calculated with results written out to file.

-If RANDOMDBALL is chosen, a random five event history with random startigraphy and random petrophysics will be calculated with results sent to a postgres database (needs login data to be modfied in Database.c [line 51], replace this code with your own database access codes)
+If RANDOMDB is chosen, a random five event history with random startigraphy and random petrophysics will be calculated with results sent to a postgres database (needs login data to be modfied in Database.c [line 51], replace this code with your own database access codes)

 Code requires libpq postgres library.